 It can feel like hard graft for little personal reward training a body part that you rarely see unless you’re straining in the mirror.
-But giving your back a good workout is not only sensible from a health perspective (think good posture and core strength) but also from an aesthetic perspective, for anyone lucky enough to behold your impressive lats and traps.
+But giving your back a good workout is not only sensible from a health perspective (think good posture and core strength) but also from an aesthetic perspective.

 Exercising the muscles in your back is not only a great way to build strength and definition, it can also help with posture and lower back pain